aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/ods-to-xls/_index.md

 ---
 title: Java ODS to XLS - ODS to XLS Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-ODS to XLS in Java.
-Java Convert ODS to XLS saveformat.
-Java ODS to XLS format.
-Save ODS to XLS Java.
+Convert ODS to XLS quickly and easily with Aspose.Cells.
+Java ODS to XLS.
+Java Save ODS to XLS.
+Save ODS as XLS using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., ODS to XLS in Java., Java ODS to XLS saveformat., ODS to XLS Java., Java Convert ODS to XLS]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert ODS to XLS in Java., Save ODS to XLS using Java., Java ODS to XLS saveformat., ODS to XLS Converter., Java Save ODS as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}